 ‘A great deal.
 There are so many paths a PR professional can take, whether it be media, communications, social media or marketing.
 There are options for new challenges and learning whilst staying within the same vocation.’

 ‘One of the most satisfying parts of my job is opening the paper or turning on the news and seeing a good news story about the Cats.
 That’s when I know I’ve done my job well!’

 Interested in pursuing a career in PR management?
-Consider studying a Bachelor of Communications (Public Relations) at Deakin.
+Find out more about studying Deakin’s Bachelor of Arts online.

 Subscribe for a regular dose of technology, innovation, culture and personal development.